brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ![Diagram](../img/workshop3.png "Diagram")

+The diagram above shows us all the objects we will be creating in this quick tutorial and how they interact.

 ## 1 Create your first Atlas cluster
 Open a modern browser and go to https://cloud.mongodb.com.
 Register for an atlas account by clicking the __"get started free"__ button.